imperial-genomics-facility/igf-pipeline-help/alignment_qc.md

 </p>

 ## QC of genomic data
 Sequencing data for genomic samples are adapter trimmed using Fastp and mapped against a reference genome using alignment tool BWA.
 We follow GATK's [Data pre-processing for variant discovery](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165)  document and post process the aligned bam.
-Each lane level bams are merged to a library level bam and duplicate reads are marked followed by generation of Picard and Samtools metrics for MultiQC report.
+Each lane level bams are tagged with relevant read group information before they are merged to a library level bam and duplicate reads are marked.
+We generate Picard and Samtools metrics and combine them using MultiQC for the library level bam.

 <p>
 </p>